fweiss/badge/README.md

 - run ``make flash``
 - a lot of compiling is done the first time
 - eventually, the following output indicates the device is flashed: ``Hard resting via RTS pin...``

+> Since ESP_IDF 4.4.2, the flash command figures out the COM port on Windows 10.

 ### Development workflow
 Once the project is setup, the following elements comprise the workflow: